josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-month-in-review-october.md

 # Month in review - October

-This monthly review is a digest of topics that I don't cover in dedicated blog posts.
+This month-in-review post is a digest of topics that I don't cover in dedicated blog posts.

 - Finished reading "The Art of Letting Go"
 - passGen v3.x updates

 <!-- more -->

-!!! note

-    My first "month-in-review" post!
-Ignore that this is being posted two weeks after the end of October😅

 ## Finished reading "The Art of Letting Go"